 Ingrid De Sanctis

-Ingrid De Sanctis currently works as an actor, director and playwright.
-Since receiving her MFA in Acting from UNCG, she has taught full time at Eastern Mennonite University, Clemson University and Bloomsburg University and presently teaches classes at James Madison University in Harrisonburg, VA.
+Ingrid De Sanctis currently teaches playwriting and acting at James Madison University.
+In her spare time she continues to work as an actor, director and playwright and loves working with Ted Swartz whenever possible.
+Since receiving her MFA in Acting from UNCG, she has taught full time at Eastern Mennonite University, Clemson University and Bloomsburg University.

 She has received writing grants, allowing her to create edgy, challenging plays on such topics as refugees in the Balkans (Torba), survivors of violent crime (A Body in Motion), and stories of faith created with inner city youth (WhaChaGonnaDu?).
 Most recently she produced, directed and wrote, Sarah and the Dinosaur, based on a former student’s journey living with cancer.